Real-time East Africa live groundwater use database

 This project proposes to narrow the groundwater resource information gap by turning a network of solar pumps developed by Futurepump Ltd. into IoT devices providing shallow groundwater pumping information to a Real-time East Africa live groundwater use database (REAL-GUD).
 It offers a public-private partnership approach to using IoT to provide accessible, consistent shallow groundwater availability and use data across multiple SSA countries.
 It will link that information with solar pumping suitability mapping and hydrologic information developed by other ongoing projects to provide previously unavailable data to researchers, farmers, and planning and management agencies alike.
 This will enable, for example, climate proofing of the agricultural value chain as solar suppliers develop new supply chains embedded in an environmental sustainability context given that now solar abstraction can be monitored.

 Step by step

-The project was one of five winners of the Inspire Challenge 2019 and was awarded US$100K at the inaugural annual convention of the CGIAR Platform Big Data in Agriculture, during 16-18 October.
+The project was one of four winners of the Inspire Challenge 2019 and was awarded US$100K at the Convention of the CGIAR Platform for Big Data in Agriculture, during 16-18 October, 2019.